There are many choices for early detection

 During a colonoscopy, you will lie on your left side on an examination table.
 In most cases, your doctor will give you a light sedative, and possibly pain medication, to help you stay relaxed.
 The doctor will then insert a long, flexible, lighted tube with a camera called a colonoscope, or scope, into the anus and slowly guide it through the rectum and into the colon.
 The scope inflates the large intestine with carbon dioxide gas to give the doctor a better view.
 The small camera mounted on the scope transmits a video image from inside the large intestine to a computer screen, allowing the doctor to carefully examine the intestinal lining.
 The doctor will examine the entire colon searching for anything abnormal and remove polyps, which are growths in the lining of the colon that can turn into cancer.
 Once the scope has reached the opening to the small intestine, it is slowly withdrawn and the lining of the large intestine is carefully examined again.

 A doctor can remove growths, called polyps, during colonoscopy and then send them to a lab to test for signs of cancer.
 Polyps are common in adults and most are usually harmless.
 However, most cases of colon cancer begin as polyps, so removing them early is an effective way to prevent cancer.

-The doctor can also take samples from abnormal-looking tissues during colonoscopy.
-The procedure, called a biopsy, allows him or her to later look at the tissue with a microscope for signs of disease.
+The doctor can also take samples from abnormal-looking tissues during colonoscopy for later review in a lab.
+A lab scientist will look at the tissue with a microscope for signs of disease.

 Does it hurt?